 What Happens After You Find an Adoptive Family?

-Prescreened adoptive families have already met all adoption requirements prior to you coming in contact with them.
+Prescreened adoptive families have already met all adoption requirements before you coming in contact with them.
 This should relieve any worries you have of making sure a family is qualified or not.
 Your social worker can arrange for you to view their adoption profiles, meet in person, and help mediate the process.
-This is where you need to express your desire for open, semi-open, or closed adoption.
-If both parties come to an agreement, you can take steps to set up a birth plan.
-The possibility of the adoptive family being in the labor room during delivery falls in your hands.
+This is where you need to express your desire for an open, semi-open, or closed adoption.
+If both parties agree, you can take steps to set up a birth plan.
+The possibility of the adoptive family is in the labor room during delivery falls in your hands.
 Some birth mothers want to have the delivery feel intimate and private as this is their chance to have some individual time with the child.
 Others want the adoptive families involved throughout the entire process so the bond can instantly be created.
 Whatever option works best for you, make sure you express your preferences to everyone involved.
 Overall, what is most important during this time is making sure you are comfortable and secure about the decision you are making.